Nikhil-186/IR_Home_Automation/README.md

 # IR_Home_Automation
-This repository provides code for Arduino for a Home Automation Project.
+This repository provides code for Arduino for a Home Automation Project.<br>
-Code written by Nikhil.
+Code written by Nikhil. <br>
 Language- C++